What is Pickleball Elbow?

 by Sean McCawley on

-Introducing a new series from Sean McCawley from Napa Tenencious Fitness that covers the best way to prevent and recover from injury while on the court.
+Introducing a new series from Sean McCawley from Napa Tenacious Fitness that covers the best way to prevent and recover from injury while on the court.
 Sean is a fitness professional that has become addicted to pickleball and is doing his part to share it with the rest of the world.

-I recently had the privilege to attend a pickleball steering committee meeting with a local Pickleball club.
+I recently had the privilege to attend a pickleball steering committee meeting with a local pickleball club.
 Designating times to play among certain skill levels, court etiquette, and discussions about future improvements to the courts were hot topics.
 Before beginning, an icebreaker question was presented to the attendees before venturing into further pertinent content.
-The meeting director asked a question to each participant to gather statistics.

 "How many hours of Pickleball do each of you play per week?"